-Removing or stripping paint is seldom an easy job.
+Removing or stripping paint from any type of surface is seldom an easy job.
 Every surface takes paint differently and every type of paint reacts differently to the surfaces.
 Add in environmental conditions and paint removal takes a bit of study and, usually, some elbow grease to accomplish.

 One of the worst offenders and potentially deadly chemicals in paint strippers is methylene chloride.
 Major home improvement stores have pulled products that contain the chemical from their shelves, but it is still readily available.

 Before you tackle a paint removal job, take time to read the labels on commercial paint strippers.
-In addition to methylene chloride, active ingredients that are potentially dangerous include toluene, methanol, ethanol, and acetone.
+In addition to methylene chloride, active ingredients that are potentially dangerous to your health include toluene, methanol, and acetone.

 There are less-toxic paint removers on the market.
-But, if you choose to use a chemical-based stripper, choose a paste formula that is less volatile and toxic than a liquid formula.
+If you choose to use a chemical-based stripper, choose a paste formula that is less volatile and toxic because it produces fewer fumes than a liquid formula.
 Read the instructions carefully and always wear protective gear including safety glasses, gloves, and a mask.

 Soy-Based Gel Paint Removers

 Safe to use on wood, concrete, and metal, these soy-based gels work effectively but take a bit longer to lift the paint from the surface.
-The product is applied with a paintbrush (it doesn't drip!) and can be left on the paint surface for several hours because it does not evaporate.
+The product is applied with a paintbrush and can be left on the paint surface for several hours because it does not evaporate or drip.
 The longer a soy-based stripper remains on the paint, the easier the final removal will be.

 Citrus-Based Paint Removers